arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/io/README.md

 Mainly used to integrate with existing frameworks that have asynchronous calls.

-It requires a function that provides a callback parameter and it expects for the user to start an operation using the other framework.
+It requires a function that provides a callback parameter, and it expects for the user to start an operation using the other framework.
 The callback parameter has to be invoked with an `Either<Throwable, A>` once the other framework has completed its execution.
-Note that if the callback is never called IO will run forever and not terminate unless run using `unsafeRunTimed()`.
+Note that, if the callback is never called, IO will run forever and not terminate unless run using `unsafeRunTimed()`.

 ```kotlin
 IO.async<Int> { callback ->